Cricket field: Pitch

 Most of the action takes place in the centre of this ground, on a rectangular clay strip usually with short grass called the pitch.
 The pitch measures 22 yd (1 chain) long.

-At each end of the pitch three upright wooden stakes, called the stumps, are hammered into the ground.
+At each end of the pitch three upright wooden balls, called the stumps, are hammered into the ground.
 Two wooden crosspieces, known as the bails, sit in grooves atop the stumps, linking each to its neighbour.
 Each set of three stumps and two bails is collectively known as a wicket.
 One end of the pitch is designated the batting end where the batsman stands and the other is designated the bowling end where the bowler runs in to bowl.
 The area of the field on the side of the line joining the wickets where the batsman holds his bat (the right-hand side for a right-handed batsman, the left for a left-hander) is known as the off side, the other as the leg side or on side.

 Lines drawn or painted on the pitch are known as creases.
 Creases are used to adjudicate the dismissals of batsmen, by indicating where the batsmen's grounds are, and to determine whether a delivery is fair.

 Cricket pitches are usually oriented as close to the north–south direction as practical, because the low afternoon sun would be dangerous for a batter facing due west.
 This means that some oval fields are oriented with their longer axes straight of the wicket, and others have their longer axes square of the wicket.